-Doctors Nova Scotia can help you arrange a meeting with your representative, or you can call the constituency office yourself.
-Keep in mind your representative is in Halifax when the Legislature is in session.
+Doctors Nova Scotia can help you arrange a meeting with your representative/candidate, or you can call the constituency office yourself.
+Keep in mind a representative will be in Halifax when the Legislature is in session.
 Be sure to tell the scheduling assistant you are a constituent and explain the nature of your meeting request.

-If you are inviting your representative to attend an event, it is best to send a written invitation and follow up by telephone a few days later.
+If you are inviting your representative/candidate to attend an event, it is best to send a written invitation and follow up by telephone a few days later.
 All letters should be addressed to the representative's office.